Fred-Luckham/DiscordBot-Py/README.md

 - !rules  (Displays server rules)
 - !welcome (Displays a welcome message)

-Wiki Commands:
-- !wiki (takes message content and sends it as a query in a wikipedia.summary search, and returns the results)

 UESP Commands (Beta):
 - !uesp (Scrapes the UESP wiki and attempts to return a link to a page, or a list of potential relevant results)